OrthoFinder/RECUR/README.md

 - `Real_Phylogeny`: contains the necessary IQ-TREE2 output files, i.e., `*.iqtree`, `*.state` and `*.treefile`,  to reconstruct the ancestral sequences.
 - `Infered_Sequences`: contains the infered ancestral sequences alignemnt files.
 Depending on the input sequence type, you can either find one protein alignment file or one codon alignment file and a protein alignment file.
 Since the `example_alignments.aln` contains the protein sequences, you can only see one infered ancestral sequence inside this folder.
 - `Substitution_Matirces`: contains a `*.substituion_matrix.tsv` file and a `*.accum_substituion_matrix.txt` file.
-The `*.substituion_matrix.tsv` summarises the substitution happened between the parent sequence and the child sequence at each residue for the infered real phylogeny, while the `*.accum_substituion_matrix.txt` presents the accumulated subsititution for all residues of the infered real phylogeny.
+The `*.substituion_matrix.tsv` summarises the substitution happened between the parent sequence and the child sequence at each site for the infered real phylogeny, while the `*.accum_substituion_matrix.txt` presents the accumulated subsititution for all residues of the infered real phylogeny.

 For example, by running RECUR on the `example_alignments.aln` file, the `example_alignments.aln.substituion_matrix.tsv` would have the following content
 <p align="center">
   <img src="./docs/images/RECUR_substitution_matrices.PNG" alt="RECUR substitution matrices" width="300"/>
 </p>

-The `Site` is ordered in an continuous accending order.
-If subsitution was found between the parent and child sequence, the letter representation of the parent residue and the child as well as the mutation count was presented in the `Parent>Child:MutCount` column, `-` is used to indicate that there is no subsitution was found.
+The `Site` is ordered in an continuous accending order with the index starting from 1.
+If subsitution was found between the parent and child sequence, the letter representation of the parent residue and the child residue as well as the mutation count are presented in the `Parent>Child:MutCount` column.
+Otherwise, `-` is used to indicate that there is no subsitution was found.
+Multiple substitution can happen at each site.
+In this case, the `Parent>Child:MutCount` for each distinct substitution is separeted by a comma, e.g., across the whole phylogeny, amino acide H at site 7 has changed to Y once and E once.

+As for the `RowIndex` and `ColIndex` columns, they encode the position of the amino acides arranged in a mutation matrix where substitution has happened.
+A slimpse of the enconding and the mutation matrix can be found in the accummulated substition matrix.
+Here, the accummulated substition matrix is obtained by summing up all the mutation matrix at each site.

 <p align="center">
   <img src="./docs/images/RECUR_accum_substitution_matrices.PNG" alt="RECUR accum substitution matrices" width="700"/>
 </p>

-- `Monte_Carlo_Simulation`:
+- `Monte_Carlo_Simulation`: contains the simulated alignments based on the best evolution model, real phylogeny and root node sequence of interest.
+The number of alignment files in this dorectory will match the number of Monte Carlo Simulation used in your analysis.
+It can be adjusted by setting `--num-alignments` to a different value.

 ### Interpretation of the Recurrence List